The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Asymptotic behaviors for the multi elliptic-localized solutions

-In the last section, we have obtained the general formulas for the multi elliptic-breather solutions.
-In this section, we would like to analyze a special type of multi elliptic-breather solutions by the asymptotic analysis, which can be regarded as the analog of multi-soliton.
+In the previous section, we have provided the general formulas for the multi elliptic-localized solutions of the mKdV equation \eqref{eq:mKdV-equation} and exhibited the dynamics behaviors of those solutions.
+From the figures of two-elliptic-localized solutions, we can see that a crucial feature of them is their elastic interaction.
+In this section, we would like to disclose the properties strictly by the asymptotic analysis to the multi elliptic-localized solutions, which can be regarded as the analog of multi-solitons or multi-breathers.
+Especially, we find a symmetry condition intimately related to the strictly elastic interaction for the multi elliptic-localized solutions.